 In more severe cases:

-- Skin may become thin, dry, inelastic, pale, and cold
+- skin may become thin, dry, inelastic, pale, and cold

-- Hair becomes dry and sparse, falling out easily
+- hair becomes dry and sparse, falling out easily

 2) Mental health problems

-3) Mobility problems
+3) Social and mobility problems

 4) Digestive disorders and stomach conditions